DavidMcLaughlin208/PixelSorting/docs/index.md

 ### What is pixel sorting?

-In short, pixel sorting is taking an interval of pixels in a row or column from an image and rearranging or sorting them based on some criteria.
+In short, pixel sorting is a generative art technique developed by [Kim Asendorf](https://github.com/kimasendorf/ASDFPixelSort).
+It is done by taking an interval of pixels in a row or column from an image and rearranging or sorting them based on some criteria.

 The intervals can be determined arbitrarily, such as seleccting all consecutive pixels within a certain Brightness window, and then sorting them by some property such as brightness values.

 For more details and a visual explanation check this blog post by satyarth [here](http://satyarth.me/articles/pixel-sorting/).

 ### System Requirements

+I have made follow-along video for installation instructions [here](https://youtube.com/playlist?list=PLmmjw91hk5iWjPQqv2EueRfAAFfbJiTAz).

 * Windows 64-bit OS
 * Latest version of [Microsoft Visual C++ Redistributable 2015-2019](https://docs.microsoft.com/en-US/cpp/windows/latest-supported-vc-redist?view=msvc-170).
 Choose the x64 version as this application will need to run on 64-bit Windows OS.